 Ponytail Palm Care

-Water: Since ponytail palms are a caudiciform that hold water in their big, round trunks, they don't need as much water as most houseplants.
+Since ponytail palms are a caudiciform that hold water in their big, round trunks, they don't need as much water as most houseplants.
 In fact, treat them as you would a succulent.
 During the warmer months I water mine thoroughly whenever the soil is completely dry.
 On average this equals about once every two to two and a half weeks.
 Make sure that when you water that you give your plant enough water that it runs out of the bottom of the pot, and remember to not let it sit in the runoff water.
 Letting these sit in water is a good way to get root rot.
-During the cooler months I may water once every month or two.
+Now, during the cooler months, I maybe water once every month or two.
 In fact, mine has gone all winter with no water before with no problems.

-Re-potting: Make sure to use soil that won't hold too much water.
+Make sure to use soil that won't hold too much water.
 The last thing you want is for your ponytail palm to be sitting in a puddle.
 It is best to use a cactus potting soil, or better yet, make your own extra porous soil mix.
 Either way, make sure that it is fast draining.
 Also, don't bury the rounded bottom part of the base of the plant, keep that above the top of the soil.
 Always grab a pot that is about and inch or two bigger than the previous pot that it was in.
 If you use a pot that is too big you will have more soil around the roots, which means it will take them longer to dry out.
 These plants rot easily if given too much water, so if I forget when I watered mine I just wait until the following week to water.
-Another good tip is that it is best to go for a heavy pot, because these plants can get pretty top heavy.
+Another good bit of information is that it is best to go for a heavy pot, because these plants can get pretty top heavy.
 Also, if your ponytail palm came like mine, with a layer of glue and rocks, you can hack that away to find the hidden dirt.
 It can be a bit of a pain in the butt, but it can be done and it makes things a whole lot easier.

-If you have any questions, want to see pictures of other ponytail palms, or just want to share pictures of yours, feel free to click here to be directed to our Facebook group!
+If you have any questions, want to see pictures of other ponytail palms, or just want to share pictures of yours, feel free to click here to be directed to our Facebook group.